 There are a wide variety of state laws and payer policies in terms of getting reimbursed for telehealth.
 In order to ensure that providers get paid, our solution runs each patient’s information through an eligibility Rules Engine to make sure they are covered.
-We’re so confident in this technology, we guarantee payment for verified claims.

 Most providers don’t want to be in the business of understanding the required legal documentation and patient consent requirements for telemedicine, so we take care of all that on behalf of our customers.